brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-26-raspberry-pi-size-doesnt-matter.md

----
-layout: post
-title: Raspberry Pi - Size doesn't Matter
+# Raspberry Pi - Size doesn't Matter
----

 [Raspberry Pi](http://www.raspberrypi.org/), a newly launched credit-card sized computer, weighing about 45g, can be plugged into your TV and a keyboard.
 The main purpose of this innovation, by the Raspberry Pi Foundation is a charitable one; by building the cheapest computer at $25, can provide an assured fundamental level of functionality.